 The KJV has simply "faith," which to many people means merely the exercise of the mind in believing a certain fact.
 However, the word "faith" itself must include the element of loyalty.
 This can be seen even in English.
-To be "faithful" equals to be "full of faith."
-Just think, though, how many people claim to be "full of faith" and yet are admittedly not "faithful"!
+To be "faithful" equals to be "full of faith" and yet are admittedly not "faithful"!
 What they are full of is not faith (loyal commitment based on trust and belief), but simply ideas about whether God probably exists or not.